New changes announced to the ABB FIA Formula E sporting regulations have been released, the major alteration aimed at encouraging energy conservation.

 According to Autosport, ‘the exact amount will be determined by the length of the race suspension and will be equal to 1kWh per minute for the duration of the caution period.
 This means that if the safety car is out on track for six minutes, all drivers will have 6kWh subtracted from their remaining energy when the race restarts.’

 The regulations for the current season means that, during a full course yellow in the event of an accident, drivers are not obliged to significantly save energy.
-As has happened on a couple of occasions this year, cars’ energy can be depleted to such an extend that they run out of power close to the finish line, as Pascal Wehrlein found to his cost in Mexico City.
+As has happened on a couple of occasions this year, cars’ energy can be depleted to such an extent that they run out of power close to the finish line, as Pascal Wehrlein found to his cost in Mexico City.

 Other changes to the regulations sees the popular ‘Attack Mode’ innovation power rise by 10kW to 235kW although drivers will now no longer be allowed to activate the system during Full Course Yellows and safety car situations.
 And an additional point will now be awarded to the driver topping the group running phase of qualifying.